-Learn how to succeed as a creative professional using the Facebook platform.
+Learn how Facebook can help you succeed.
 Discover how to increase brand visibility and leverage key features to communicate and advertise your photography, design, or videos.

 - Hi, my name's Rich Harrington, and today, we're gonna explore how to use Facebook as a marketing and business tool for those of you who work as photographers, video professionals, or graphic designers, essentially a creative professional.
 Now you might be thinking, well I've been using Facebook for a while.
 It's not that hard, and you're absolutely correct.
 Facebook, of course, is one of the easiest to use and most popular websites on the planet, but there's a lot of hidden power in there and a lot of great things to take advantage of.